Medical LLM from Scratch

 What I Learned

-- Practical experience with distributed training patterns, even at smaller scale
+- Got hands-on with distributed training patterns, even if the scale was modest